Generic Name: interferon beta-1b (Subcutaneous route)

 If you are injecting interferon beta-1b yourself, use it exactly as directed by your doctor in order to help your condition as much as possible.
 Do not use more or less of it, and do not use it more often than your doctor ordered.
 Do not change your dose or dosing schedule without checking first with your doctor.
 The exact amount of medicine you need has been carefully worked out.
 Using too much will increase the risk of side effects, while using too little may not improve your condition.

-Taking interferon beta-1b at bedtime may help lessen the flu-like symptoms.
+Using interferon beta-1b at bedtime may help lessen the flu-like symptoms.
 Your doctor may want you to take medicines to prevent flu-like symptoms.

 This medicine comes with a Medication Guide and patient directions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 It is important to follow several steps to prepare your interferon beta-1b injection correctly.
 Before injecting the medicine, you need to:

 - Collect the items you will need before you begin.